-Did you know that fruits such as lemons, apples and oranges are acidic.
-Acidic means having a PH of 6 or lower.
+Did you know that fruits such as lemons, apples and oranges are acidic?
+Acidic means having an PH of 6 or lower.

 Scientists use a PH scale to tell how acidic something is.
 The scale runs from 0-14.
 Anything that has a PH of 6 or lower is acidic.
-Anything from 14-5 are considered bases.
+Anything with a PH between 8-14 are considered bases.
 7 is considered neutral.

-You are going to squeeze the juice into a bowl.
 Make sure you collect as much juice as possible.
-It is important the the bottom of the fruit stays intact so that no liquid can escape the bottom.
-If the bottom is punctured you may need to start again.
+It is important that the bottom of your fruit stays intact so that no liquid can escape the bottom.
+If you puncture the bottom of the fruit, you may need to start over.

 Optional Step 3: Color and Bubbles

-This step is not needed but makes for a much cooler volcano.
-Add a couple of drops of the dish detergent into the center of your fruit’s hole.
-Next add a couple of drops of food coloring and stir.
+This is an optional step, I suggest you try it out because it adds fun and color to the experiment.
+Add a couple of drops of dish detergent in the center of the fruits hole.
+Next add a couple of drops of the food coloring and stir.

 Step 4 Adding the Base

-The baking soda will work as the base.
-Add one tablespoon of baking soda to the middle the fruit.
+In this experiment, baking soda is your base.
+Add one tablespoon of baking soda to each of your fruit volcanoes.

 Step 5 The Eruption

-This is the best part.
-Slowly add the juice back into the fruit.
-Make sure you add the lemon juice to the lemon, the apple juice to the apple and the orange juice to the orange.
-Your volcano should immediately erupt.
+This is the best part of the experiment and the most fun for your little scientist.
+Slowly add the juice back into the fruit volcano.
+Make sure you add the lemon juice to the lemon, the apple juice to the apple and orange juice to the orange.
+Your volcano should erupt immediately.